Machine Learning for Trading Course

 - Follow these instructions to set up the software: ML4T_Software_Setup

 All types of students are welcome!
 The Machine Learning topics might be a review for CS students, while finance parts will be a review for finance students.
 However, even if you have experience in these topics, you will find that we consider them in a different way than you might have seen before, in particular with an eye towards implementation for trading.

 If you answer “no” to the following questions, it may be beneficial to refresh your knowledge of the prerequisite material prior to taking CS 7646:

 - Do you have a working knowledge of basic statistics, including probability distributions (such as normal and uniform), calculation, and differences between mean, median, and mode

 - Do you understand the difference between geometric mean and arithmetic mean?

-Who this course is for: The course is intended for people with strong software programming experience and introductory level knowledge of investment practice.
-A primary prerequisite is an interest and excitement about the stock market.
+Who this course is for: The course is intended for people with strong software programming experience and introductory-level knowledge of investment practice.
+A primary prerequisite is an interest in and excitement about the stock market.

 The software we’ll use: In order to complete the programming assignments you will need a development environment that you’re comfortable with.
 We use Unix, but you can also work with Windows and Mac OS environments.
 You must download and install a set of Python modules to your computer (including NumPy, SciPy, and Pandas).